blocksframework/seo/README.md

 # seo

-A module for certain reasonable seo (sitemap, not broken links etc) of the Blocks PHP framework
+A module for certain reasonable seo (sitemap, checking for broken links etc) of the Blocks PHP framework